 Leadership skills aren't necessarily what you might think.
 A charismatic personality, for example, is not a prerequisite for successful leadership, but strategic thinking abilities are a must.
 And workplace leadership is not just telling people what to do — but making sure they do it.
 That's more complicated.

-In honor of Presidents Day, let's check out five pieces of presidential advice on building your leadership skills.
+Discover these five pieces of professional advice from past United States presidents on building your leadership skills.

 1. Know when to lead and when to sit down